 Richard: My Dad was from Nebraska and my mother was from Illinois.
 My father skated as a kid in the back yard.
 His dad was with the railroad and he had 5 children.
 They flooded the yard and skated.
 That was his memory.
 His father died when he was 8 and left a family of 5 kids.
 My grandmother eventually moved the family to Oregon.
 They came to California in 1913, to Petaluma and then to here to Los Angeles.

 We went to Follies in 1943, the whole family, and that’s when dad decided he would take his kids skating.
-We went skating for the first time at Christmas at the Pan Pacifricharddwyer02ic.
+We went skating for the first time at Christmas at the Pan Pacific.
 He took my brother, Ronald, more often than he did Delores, my sister, and me.
 But we kept bugging him until we used to go every Friday night to the Pan Pacific.

 Delores and Ronald gave up skating almost immediately.
 My mother even skated about 4 or 5 times, but took one spill and that was it.